tarantool/tarantool/changelogs/unreleased/gh-6817-console-memory-leak.md

 ## bugfix/core

-* Fixed memory leak in interactive console (gh-6817).
+* Fixed a memory leak in the interactive console (gh-6817).